 Félicien Brut has become, in a few years, the representative of the accordion in the new generation of classical musicians, defending the polymorphic characteristic of his instrument, and helping to create new repertoire dedicated to him in chamber music and with orchestra.

-Féliciens plays a Bayan Bugari Selecta tuned and maintained by Stéphanie Simon.
+Félicien plays on a Bayan Gadji designed, tuned and maintained by Stéphanie Simon.